Last Updated: November 08, 2023

 The GED Test or the General Educational Development Test is provided to students who have been incapable of completing their high school diploma course due to different factors.
-These students are provided with the opportunity of completing the test at any phase in their life by only registering for the test and either taking in in-person or online.
-Completing the test gives them access to a diploma, transcripts, and a score report that can offer them with better job opportunities and even the opportunity of going for higher studies if they wish so.
+These students are provided with the opportunity to complete the test at any phase in their lives by only registering for the test and either taking it in-person or online.
+Completing the test gives them access to a diploma, transcripts, and a score report that can offer them better job opportunities and even the opportunity to go for higher studies if they wish.

 The exam is widely accepted around the world and is considered to be an alternative for many high school board exams.
-Due to the importance of the test in the lives of both students and working-adults, there are plenty of confusions that arise from even the prospect of attempting the test.
+Due to the importance of the test in the lives of both students and working adults, there is plenty of confusion that arises from even the prospect of attempting the test.
 This page offers the answers to most of the frequently asked questions relating to the test.

 How can one register for the GED test?

-What is the eligibility requirements for taking GED?
+What are the eligibility requirements for taking a GED?

 The eligibility requirements are-